BB3B: Characters

-Jazz and Simon are the parents of Lucy, Louie and Billy Bob, and are often seen tired most of the time having to run around keeping track of the kids and keeping them out of trouble.
+Jazz and Simon are Lucy, Louie and Billy Bob's parents, and are often seen tired most of the time, due to having to run around keeping track of three young children and keeping them out of trouble.
 Jazz does not appear to have a job but is very creative; she is said to be the glue that holds the family together.
 Simon is an architect whose plans never seem very practical nor work.
 The kids think that their parents are now zombies controlled by Billy Bob because of their slow mobility due to tiredness.
-Jazz wears a green long sleeve turtle neck and purple polka-dot skirt and Simon wears a striped red shirt with brown pants.
-Voiced by Regina Reagan and Gary Martin.
+Jazz wears a green long sleeve turtle neck jumper and a purple polka-dot skirt and Simon wears a striped red shirt with brown pants.
+They are voiced by Regina Reagan and Gary Martin.